Chatter-Software-Development/ChatterSync/README.md

 * If you are unable to connect to the Raspberry Pi, make sure that you have the correct path selected.
 The Raspberry Pi uses `/mnt/chatterchattersync/` as the default path.
 * If the machine is unable to read the USB, first test it on your PC to make sure you see the volume connected.
 If you do not see the volume connected, the issue is likely your USB cable.
 Try a different cable.
 * If your PC is able to see the USB volume, but your machine is not able, there may be an issue either with compatability or with the amount of power supplied.
 Try using a powered USB hub, or attach another power source to the Raspberry Pi on the port marked `PWR IN` (still use the `USB` port for data transmission).

+## Network Scan
+One of the silly parts of this setup, given the "headless" nature of the Raspberry Pi device, is finding it on the network.
+A simple way to find the device on the network is as follows:
+* Open PowerShell (NOT Command Prompt)
+* Install nmap: `winget install nmap`
+* Run the following command to find devices with "chatter" in their name: `nmap -sL 10.0.1.1-255 | Select-String 'chatter'` Replace the ip range with the proper one for your network if needed (eg, 192.168.1.1-255)
+* You should see a list of devices with "chatter" in their name.
+The default hostname of the device is `chattersync`.
+If the list is blank, your ChatterSync device is likely not on the network.

+(Instructions are for Windows, but nmap is available for Mac and Linux as well)

 ## FAQ
 * Does this send my data to Chatter?
 No.